hovancik/node-desktop-idle-v2/README.md

 - If changes are done to native code for any platform, please run `npm run gyp-refresh`
 - To run a test, run `node ./test.js` after having built (`npm run build`) the project.
 This will run a 10 second test, giving idle time every second.

-# Tested and Supporting:
+# Directly Tested Platforms:
 - Linux
     - Ubuntu 24.04.2 LTS
-- Windows (tests to run soon)
+- Windows
     - Windows 11
 - macOS (do not have the resources to test this </3)

+NB; It supports more OS versions, however these are the version that have been directly tested.

 # Usage with Electron:
 - Since Electron uses a specific NodeJS ABI version (at the time of writing 133), you will still need to use something to recompile the native parts of this package.
 I've used @electron/rebuild (https://www.npmjs.com/package/@electron/rebuild), but anything should work.